 - Head may be tough to navigate around tight areas

 The little brother to the ConairMAN Super Stubble Trimmer is the iStubble.
 While both popular and affordable, the iStubble does suffer from a few (albeit minor) setbacks.

 First, let’s start with the cutting length.

 Surprisingly, the iStubble ranks among the best and has a cut length ranging from 0.4mm (1-day stubble) to 5mm, giving it plenty of versatility in the facial hair length that you prefer.

 While the range on this stubble trimmer is impressive, it does only have 15 settings between this range (the Super Stubble Trimmer had 24).
-Likely not a big deal to many as the difference between a setting is likely only a day or two of beard growth – but is, of course, worth mentioning.
+Likely not a big deal to many as the difference between a setting is probably only a day or two of beard growth – but it is, of course, worth mentioning.

 However, the most significant compromise on this stubble trimmer has to do with the battery.
 Unlike most other stubble trimmers that rely on a Lithium-Ion battery, the iStubble is powered with a Ni-MH battery, making the charge and run times lackluster.

 Expect this stubble trimmer to take 4 hours to charge and only run for about 45 minutes.